That’s the time it took me to research eCommerce platforms and write this article.

 Squarespace is a great user-friendly eCommerce platform for small business owners selling online or marketing a brand.
 It offers professional designs that satisfy creative minds.

-- Every template has a full range of customization options, including the SEO settings
+- Every template has a full range of customization options, including the serch engine optimization settings

-- You can add pre-built sections to speed things up and visualize the results immediately
+- Ecommerce store owners can add pre-built sections to speed things up and visualize the results immediately

 - It has a podcast stream option that lets you submit it directly to iTunes and scheduling appointments add-on

 - You can only build one sub-level to organize your pages which can be a problem for larger sites

 - Integrates with only two payment gatewas: PayPal and Stripe